Ancient-Wisdom.Co.Uk

 It is noticeable that following the fourth dynasty, all the 'newly acquired' skills of the previous dynasties appear to become lost.

-The discoveries of cartouches and funerary evidence from earlier dynasties (see above), raises the possibility that parts of the the site may have been re-used, and it is clear now that some structures were already present at Giza when the fourth dynasty began.
+Several constructions on the Giza plateau were built under the auspices of the Fourth dynasty pharaohs Khafre, Khufu and Menkaure.
+This has been firmly established through the historical record and subsequent discoveries of cartouches at the site.
+However, the discoveries of cartouches and funerary evidence from earlier dynasties (see above), clearly suggests that parts of the the site may have been re-used, and it is a reasonable assumption that some structures were already present at Giza when the large-scale works of the fourth dynasty began.

-Both the pyramids of Khufu and Menkaure share the same 'star' shape (above).
+Both the pyramids of Khufu and Menkaure share the same 'star' shape (left).
 This design is noticeably absent in the pyramid of Khafre, central to the whole complex.

 The Flattened surface of the pyramid is seen in the pyramids of the third dynasty, but nowhere was granite used for the exterior except for Menkaure's pyramid.
 According to Herodotus, this casing of 'Ethiopian stone' extended for half the height of the pyramid.